livebg/artwork/README.md

 # Artwork

-Automated image size scaling view helpers for your frontend, but done in the backend.
+Automated user-resolution-based image size choosing for your Rails views, but done at the backend.
 Works for any browser.
 Delivers the information needed for the calculations (browser window's dimentions and device's pixel ratio) via a cookie.
 Supports only Paperclip attachments.

-Example usage:
+## An example

+Say you've declared a default (base) resolution of 1440px.
+You design based on that resolution.
+You want to show the user an image which is half of the width of the user's browser.
+You then add the following to your view:

-    <%= artwork_tag person, :avatar, '100x' %>
+    <%= artwork_tag @post, :cover_image, '720x' %>

+Say you have the following image thumbs prepared (defined with imagemagick geometry strings):

+    256x>
+    512x>
+    1024x>
+    2048x>

+Let's also assume a user with a full HD screen opens your page (1920x1080).
+Then, `artwork_tag` will look for a 960px wide image (which is 50% of 1920px).
+You don't have that exact size on the server, so the helper will choose the 1024px-wide version of the image.

+If the user's screen is retina (ie. with a device-to-pixel ratio > 1.0) and if you have a _2x versions of your thumbs, the helper will choose the _2x one.

 ## Installation